 The Spurs signed two potential rotation guys for a little under the full MLE.
 Marco Belinelli was a key component on a good team last season and with less responsibility in a reduced role, he could positively thrive.
 Jeff Pedergraph will get paid the equivalent of what the Thunder will pay Steven Adams, so even if he is just injury insurance, he is cheap enough to be a good signing.
 And the depth they provide makes the Spurs really flexible when it comes to possible future trades.

 More importantly, they were signed for two years, which coincides with the expiration of the Big Three's contracts.
-The players that signed for the full mid-level (
+The players that signed for the full mid-level (edit:

 They made the right choices with their own free agents